What Is the Risk Management Framework? RMF Controls Overview

 Step 1 – Prepare (System)

-Activities at all levels of an organisation to identify stakeholders and assets to manage security risks to identify and understand information handled at all stages of the lifecycle.
+Activities at all levels of an organization to identify stakeholders and assets to manage security risks to identify and understand information handled at all stages of the lifecycle.

 Step 2 – Categorize (System)